SirRight12/Scripts-To-Yoink/README.md

-﻿# Yoink these scripts plese I make these for fun
+﻿# Yoink these scripts please I make these for fun
 # Feedback greatly appreciated!